MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-waste.md

 **Eliminate unused reservations and savings plans**: Use Microsoft Cost Management tools to eliminate unused reservations and savings plans.
 These tools provide insights into your reservation and savings plan usage, so that you can identify any unused or underutilized commitments and make adjustments accordingly.
 Utilization can be viewed in the Azure portal under the **Reservations** section.

 **Eliminate idle resources in disaster recovery environments**: Azure load balancers can distribute loads across availability zones and regions.
 These load balancers can help eliminate waste in disaster recovery approaches.
 You can use Azure Automation and Azure Logic Apps to schedule resource shutdowns during periods of inactivity.
 Resource shutdowns help reduce costs by minimizing the usage of idle resources.
 You can use the Azure autoscale feature to automatically scale your application based on predefined conditions, so you don’t have to overprovision capacity.
-Automatic scaling can help to ensure that resources are allocated efficiently and cost-effectively.
+Automatic scaling can help you allocate resources efficiently and cost-effectively.

 ## Related links